sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 </h2>

 **Package Creation**
 A package is a container of metadata.
-When you create a package, you specify some characteristic info about the package: name, description, metadata and namespace associated with it, package type and so on.
+When you create a package, you specify some characteristic info about the package: name, description, namespace associated with it, package type and so on.

 **Package Version Creation**
 As your development team is working on some functionality, you, as a release manager, may want to take periodic snapshots of the functionality when it is in a functional state.
 Such snapshots are package versions.
 When the package version creation operation is executed, a copy of the current state of the metadata in the project folder (the directory specified in `force:package:create` command) is used to create the package version.
 You can create any number of package versions.
 Each version, once created, is immutable and can be installed in any Salesforce org.